andres-quintela/manette/README.md

-# Manette : Deep Reinforcement Learning for Atari Games
+# Manette : Deep Reinforcement Learning with Fined Grained Action Repetition
 This repository contains an open source implementation of the PAAC algorithm presented in [Efficient Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1705.04862) and forked from [Alfredvc's implementation](https://github.com/Alfredvc/paac).
 We added the possibility to use the FiGAR algorithm presented in [Fine Grained Action Repetition for Deep Reinforcement Learning](https://arxiv.org/abs/1702.06054) as well as LSTM networks, Bayesian networks, e-greedy policy and playing with colored images.

 PAAC is a conceptually simple advantage actor-critic algorithm designed to run efficiently on a GPU, offering A3C like performance in under 12 hours of training.
 When adding FiGAR, the agent can explore more possibilities and achieve higher scores with a better motion control.

+## Functionalities
+* Input games :
+    * ALE Atari environment
+    * Open gym
+    * Tetris
+* Models :
+    * Black and white convolutionnal networks
+    * Color convolutionnal networks
+    * Action repetitions
+* Algorithms :
+    * PAAC
+    * FiGAR + PAAC
+    * LSTM + PAAC
+    * LSTM + FiGAR + PAAC
+* Visualization :
+    * Tensorboard
+    * Learning graphs
+    * Repetition histograms
+    * TensorFlow graph

 ## Recorded results with FiGAR10
 ![breakout gif](readme_files/Breakout.gif "Breakout")